oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Potential Mentors:** @AllanYangZhou (primary), @prasanna08

 **Suggested Milestones:**
-1. **Content Migration**: Write a job to migrate existing RTE content (i.e., the content currently in our existing explorations which was created through textAngular) into a format that is compatible with CKEditor.
-We should have a function that checks whether given content is acceptable for CKEditor, to be sure that our migration works properly.
-Perform content migration.
+1. **Content Migration**: Write and execute a one-off job that migrates existing RTE content (i.e., the content currently in our existing explorations which was created through textAngular) into a format compatible with CKEditor.
+We should have a function that checks whether the given content is acceptable for CKEditor, to be sure that our migration works properly.
 1. **CKEditor Integration**: Replace textAngular with CKEditor in our RTE.
-A lot of work on this front has already been covered in [#1715](https://github.com/oppia/oppia/pull/1715), but that work is likely outdated due to changes both on the Oppia side and the ckEditor side and needs to be updated.
+A lot of this work has already been covered in [#1715](https://github.com/oppia/oppia/pull/1715), but that work is likely outdated due to changes in both Oppia and CKEditor, and needs to be updated.
 All the frontend functionality described in [#3032](https://github.com/oppia/oppia/pull/3032) should be implemented.
 1. **Polish**: Address any new minor bugs introduced by the CKEditor integration.
 Modify the [RTE documentation](https://github.com/oppia/oppia/wiki/Rich-Text-Editor-%28RTE%29-Overview) to include all changes due to the upgrade.

 **Related Issues:**